 Clinton wins popular vote by nearly 2.9 million

-Hillary Clinton received nearly 2.9 million more votes than President-elect Donald Trump.
-That's the largest popular vote margin of any losing presidential candidate.
+Hillary Clinton received nearly 2.9 million more votes than President-elect Donald Trump, giving her the largest popular vote margin of any losing presidential candidate.
+Certified results in all 50 states and the District of Columbia show Clinton winning nearly 65,844,610 million votes - 48 percent __ to Trump's 62,979,636 million votes __ 46 percent - according to an analysis by The Associated Press.

 Add your comments below